Absatron/GraphTheoryTeachingAid/README.md

 - **UI Framework**: Windows Forms
 - **File I/O**: XML serialization for data persistence

+> **Note**: A cross-platform version of this project has been roughly converted to C# using Avalonia UI framework and can be found in the `Cross-platform/` directory.
+This version allows the application to run on macOS, Linux, and Windows.

 ## Algorithm Complexity Demonstrations

 - **BFS/DFS**: O(V + E) time complexity visualization